httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 *  Limits maximum values for max-age and expire. ({{ua-attribute-expires}} and {{ua-attribute-max-age}})

-*  Includes the host-only-flag as part of a cookie’s uniqueness computation.
+*  Includes the host-only-flag as part of a cookie's uniqueness computation.
 ({{storage-model}})

 *  Considers potentially trustworthy origins as "secure". ({{storage-model}})